jtopjian/elements/README.md

 }
 ```

-To retrieve an exact value, run:
+To retrieve an exact value, "walk" the tree all the way to a final element:

 ```shell
 $ elements get -p system.interfaces.ens3.ipv4.0.address